geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Who, while his comrade follow'd, swiftly bore
 His victim to the inhospitable shore.

-" But whence," he cried, " and who this knightly pair " That treads these nether realms with dauntless air?
+But whence,he cried, and who this knightly pair
+That treads these nether realms with dauntless air?
-" At their approach the sprites in haste retire,
+At their approach the sprites in haste retire,
-" And safe they move amid encircling fire!
+And safe they move amid encircling fire!
-" Stand knights! in death your trespass you atone, 4Q0 " Or win your dangerous passage with my own."
+Stand knights! in death your trespass you atone, 4Q0 Or win your dangerous passage with my own."

 The summons soon obey'd, in deadly fight
 The dauntless warriors clos'd with either sprite.